 Smile!
 It’s Time to Choose your Sitter Photos

-When building your cat sitter profile, it’s important to select great pictures to represent yourself and your cat-itude!
+When building your cat sitter profile, it’s important to select great pictures to represent yourself and your bond with cats!
 You don’t want a bad picture to be the reason a cat parent passes you over for a reservation.

-Each Meowtel sitter profile features a profile picture and a cover photo.
+Each Meowtel listing features a profile picture and a gallery of kitty photos.
 When it comes to a profile picture, it’s best to choose a professional headshot.
-No worries if you don’t have that!
-A clear, close-up picture of you smiling will work great!
+No worries if you don’t have one, though!
+In the next section, we'll give you step-by-step instructions for snapping a purrfect photo from scratch, making it simple to create a captivating sitter profile.

 Things to Include